 People will forever be coloring their hair, but the spectrum is an ever-changing mood.
 This year, subtle streaks of pastels and greys are replacing the brighter hues of yore (except for chartreuse-haired Billie Eilish), and look for “twilighting,” which involves balayage and babylights for a more natural kind of dimensional highlight that evokes the last rays of the sinking sun.
 Oscar-winners Laura Dern, Reneé Zellweger and Brad Pitt all showed up at the awards ceremony with a honeyed blond ‘do.

 For cuts, at this year’s award shows, we saw a resurgence of classic, queenly styles (looking at you, Lizzo) and sleek bobs, as well as lots of natural hair—big shout out to Hair Love creators, who won an Academy Award for best animated short film, which celebrates and normalizes Black hair.

-Bangs, when present, are going to be long and strong.
+Bangs, when present, are going to click for more info be long and strong.
 We also think that, after walking the Grammy’s red carpet sporting her signature swinging sleek ponytail, we’ll be seeing a lot more of those in everyday life.

 Looks like lots of folks are picking aside, as well—a side part, that is—as illuminated by Kristen Wiig, Lucy Boynton and Charlize Theron at the Academy Awards.
 We’re also hailing the insouciant hair hack by Ms. Theron, who casually dropped a $15K Tiffany diamond bracelet along her part for the SAG Awards because, she said, “I didn’t have time to do my roots.”